Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/system_design-rethinking.md

 5. **Command**:
    - Individual shell commands to be executed
-   - Each job can have multiple commands executed in sequence
+   - Each jobEntity can have multiple commands executed in sequence

 6. **Artifact**:
-   - Files or directories produced by jobs
+   - Files or directories produced by jobEntities
    - Defined by path and pattern specifications

 ### Execution Entities

 7. **PipelineRun**:
-   - An instance of a pipeline execution
+   - An instance of a pipelineEntity execution
    - Tracks status, start/end times, and specific commit

 8. **StageRun**:
-   - An instance of a stage execution
+   - An instance of a stageEntity execution
    - Tracks status and execution times

 9. **JobRun**:
-   - An instance of a job execution
+   - An instance of a jobEntity execution
    - Includes status, times, and the worker that executed it

 10. **CommandRun**: